NicholasTranquilli/NicholasTranquilli.github.io/_posts/2023-09-13-chat-project-1.markdown

 <h3>The Server Class</h3>

 A basic server has only 2 main goals, sending and receiving data to and from clients.
-Here is the basic layout of the Server class and I wil walk through it step by step.
+Here is the basic layout of the Server class and I will walk through it step by step.

 ```c++
 // Server.h